 The 12 best office chairs below encompass a variety of décor styles and materials, but they are all comfy and made from high-quality materials.

 Larger and a bit bolder than most office chairs we are used to seeing, gaming chairs are notorious for offering extra stability and superior posture-correcting features.
-This chair by Homall is no exception; it’s made from high-density foam – the kind that will let you lean back without sinking – and is supported by an extra-heavy five-point rack, which increases the reliability of its smooth, multi-directional wheels.
+This gaming chair under $200 by Homall is no exception; it’s made from high-density foam – the kind that will let you lean back without sinking – and is supported by an extra-heavy five-point rack, which increases the reliability of its smooth, multi-directional wheels.

 This model is great for those who have slightly larger offices and need to be able to roll about a little in order to get the phone in time.
 It also swivels smoothly and offers three different backrest angles.